arnaudj/edu-book-notes/practical-module-federation.md

 Concepts:
 - `remotes`: the name of other federated module application(s) that the current application consumes from
 - `exposes`: the files the current application exposes as remotes to other applications
-- `shared`: a list of ilbraries shared with other applications, to support the entries in `exposes`.
+- `shared`: a list of libraries shared with other applications, to support the entries in `exposes`.

 ### How to configure
 In `webpack.config.js`'s section `plugins`: add a `ModuleFederationPlugin` instance.